chrismdp/cardpirates/rules/index.md

 ## Burying treasure

 When placing a card face up to sail from an island or sea space, you have the additional option of placing any number of any type of card face down beneath the face up card.
-These cards are then picked up by any player (including yourself) which sails to that square in future.
+These cards are then automatically dug up by any player (including yourself) who sails to that square in future.

 You can use this to bury treasure to retrieve later, or leave useless cards as a decoy!